What is the target audience for this event?

-ISC symposiums are adult, professional meetings and attendees must be at least 18 years of age to attend any activities.
+ISC conferences are adult, professional meetings and attendees must be at least 18 years of age to attend any activities.

 Do I need to be an ISC member?

 No, you do not need to be an ISC member to attend.
 However, members do receive discounted registration fees.
-To get the member rate you must enter your membership number when you register for the Symposium.
-Your membership must be current through December 31, 2013.
+To get the member rate you must enter your membership number when you register for the conference.
+Your membership must be current through December 31, 2016.
 Not a member yet?
 Click here to join.